skisurfer13/EEG-Prediction/README.md

   y_test.pkl - pickle file containing answer key for fusion code performance metrics pklreader.py - to help load in and view pickle files for user convenience

-This is the link to the visualization website hosted by Streamlit: https://aims24-irsjnqnuzhdveg84yns6eq.streamlit.app/
+Click here to see it in action: https://aims24-irsjnqnuzhdveg84yns6eq.streamlit.app/